dice-cyfronet/atmosphere/doc/api/appliance_sets.md

 + `priority` (optional) - Appliance set priority (number between 1 and 100)
 + `appliance_set_type` (optional) - Appliance set type (`portal`, `workflow` or `development`).
 Default `workflow`.
 + `optimization_policy` (optional) - Optimization policy that will be used to allocate resources for the appliance set.
 Allowed values: `manual` and `default`.
 Default value is `default`.
 + `appliances` (optional) - An array of hashes each defining an appliance that will be added to the appliance set.
-Hash for a single appliance containts the following parameters:
+Hash for a single appliance contains the following parameters:
     + `configuration_template_id` (required if `appliances` parameter is provided) - The ID of appliance configuration id used to instantiate appliance.
     + `params` (optional) - if configuration template has dynamic content than params are used to inject specific values into configuration placeholders.
     + `vms` (optional) - if `manual` optimization policy is selected (see `optimization_policy` parameter) then this parameter provides a specification of virtual machines that will be spawned for an appliance.
 The format of this parameter is the an array of hashes.
-Hash for single virtual machine may contatin the following keys:
+Hash for single virtual machine may contain the following keys:
         + `cpu` (optional) - How many cpu cores are required for a virtual machine.
         + `mem` (optional) - How much RAM memory is required for a virtual machine.
         + `compute_site_ids` (optional) - An array of ids of compute sites that can be used to host virtual machine.